 1. Manage Your Expectations

 Christmas is a wonderful time of the year, but it can be disappointing when the reality falls short of your high expectations.
 That’s one of the reasons its so important to try to have a mindful holiday so that you can enjoy the moments and be fully present for them.
 Christmas may be magical, but people are still people.
-It’s ok if your kid is not zipping down the sidewalk on the new improved super popular and mega expensive thing-a-ma-jigger!
+It’s ok if your kid is not zipping down the sidewalk on the new improved super popular and mega-expensive thing-a-ma-jigger!
 If it’s not in the budget, it’s not in the budget, and it’s a great opener for teaching gratitude.

-My oldest son asked for a $600 remote control nerf tank last year.
+My oldest son asked for a $600 remote control nerf tank one year.
 He didn’t get it.
 But it didn’t ruin his Christmas.
 We just used it as an opportunity to talk about managing expectations and being grateful for the gifts he did receive.

 2. Set Personal Boundaries